nc108x/2023-scoreboard/README.md

 - Currently does not support both sides achieving endgame.
 I kind of want to support this (in case a team wants to continue on their own after the other side has already achieved endgame for training purposes), but also cannot be bothered to completely redo how score calculation/endgame detection is done.
 Might(?) try in the future but no promises.

-- Resizing the browser window will break the UI layout spectacularly because I haven't figured out how resizing works lmao.
-But you'll probably be using it in fullscreen... right? |･ω･)
+- Resizing the browser window/scuffed aspect ratios will break the UI layout spectacularly because I haven't figured out how resizing works lmao.
+But you'll probably be using it in fullscreen... right? |･ω･) Current workaround is to simply zoom out on the browser side.

 - When interacting with the UI while the timer is running, the timer may stutter.
 This is solely a visual glitch, and the time itself seems to be unaffected.
 Will leave this be until it is proven to severely affect usage.